mendix/docs/content/en/docs/appstore/services/event-broker.md

 ### 2.1 Enabling the Mendix Event Broker Service {#enable-mx-event-broker}

-Once a license is purchased, a Technical Contact must enable the Event Broker Service on the [Developer Portal](/developerportal/) for the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) in the following places:
+Once a license is purchased, a Technical Contact must enable the Event Broker Service on the [Mendix Portal](/developerportal/) for the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) in the following places:

 1. On the app level under **Environments** > [Services](/developerportal/deploy/environments/#services)
 2. On the [Environment Details](/developerportal/deploy/environments-details/#services) page for each environment